TheDevPath/Navi/CONTRIBUTING.md

 ## Ground Rules & Expectations

 Since the project is constantly being updated with contributions of all sorts, it is important to establish ground rules and as well as expectations.
-This helps to ensure the best possible experience for users of the Offline Navigator application, as well as encourage a positive, helpful, and lively community of active contributors just like you!
+This helps to ensure the best possible experience for users of the Offline Google Maps Navigator application, as well as encourage a positive, helpful, and lively community of active contributors just like you!

 Please make sure you read our [code of conduct][code-of-conduct] prior to contributing.